 Gold mines in the Philippines yield more than 30 metric tons per year, nearly the same amount as before the industry collapsed due to the Pacific war (during World War II).
-I don’t know what the gold value is these days, but that’s a lot of gold.
+I don’t know what the gold value is these days, but it’s a lot.

 There must have been some evidence to its existence, or so you would think, because a Philippine treasure hunter named Rogelio Roxas filed a lawsuit in the state of Hawaii in 1988 against the former President and his wife, Ferdinand and Imelda Marcos, and won.
-He claimed to have found the gold and then had it taken away from him when Marcos found out about it.
+He claimed to have found the treasure and then had it taken away from him when Marcos found out about it.

 In 1995, a Philippine law was passed to allow foreign investors 100 percent ownership of mines in the Philippines.
 The law was contested in 2005, but upheld by the Philippine Supreme Court.
 As usual, many Filipinos dislike the situation, citing it as another way for the country to be exploited.

 Filipinos should own and run the mines, they say, without knowing that it takes a lot of money to open and keep up the mines - money that the Philippines government, as well as local investors, just don’t have.
 Others state that mining ruins biodiversity while exacerbating natural disasters, while not benefiting the Filipino people.

 I wouldn’t know where to begin.

 Gold has been used for financial transactions and ornaments since the beginning of recorded history.
 In fact, it’s biblical.
-I can’t get through a single historical reading session, and I really like reading history from different perspectives (country views), without gold being mentioned at least once.
+I can’t get through a single historical reading session, and I really like reading history from different perspectives (country views), without it being mentioned at least once.

 I’m sure the history of gold in the Philippines is as rich as it is in any country.
 Because of the diverse history, however, I doubt much of it has been written down for people of the present day and age to read about.